-- On the monitor screen, compose the image so the subject you want to focus on is within the yellow boundary. - 2.
-Watching the image on the monitor screen use [◄] (nearer) and [▶] (further) to adjust focus. - At this time the image that is within the boundary will enlarge and fill the monitor screen, which aids in focusing.
-While an image is enlarged, you can use [▼] (6X) and [▲] (9X) to change its zoom factor.
+- 1. On the monitor screen, compose the image so the subject you want to focus on is within the yellow boundary. - 2.
+Watching the image on the monitor screen use [◀] (nearer) and [▶] (further) to adjust focus. - At this time the image that is within the boundary will enlarge and fill the monitor screen, which aids in focusing.
+If you do not perform any operation for two seconds while the enlarged image is displayed, the screen in step 1 will re-appear.